- Why are tantrums getting worse

 Emotion regulation doesn’t work that way.

-It is possible that some 3-year-olds will stop having tantrums if you ignore them.
+Some 3-year-olds may stop having tantrums if you ignore them.

 4. Do not give in

-5. Do not treat it as a “phase” and do nothing
+5. Do not treat terrible twos as a “phase” and do nothing

-The 3-year-old’s temper tantrums are likely to get worse if they cannot learn to calm themselves, and if the parents continue to punish them.
+The 3-year-old’s temper tantrums are likely to worsen if they cannot learn to calm themselves and if the parents continue to punish them.

-During the preschool years, the child may become resentful, opposing the parents, which can lead to disruptions, antisocial conduct, and aggression6.
-In severe cases, the child can develop oppositional defiance disorder or conduct disorder.
+During the preschool years, the child may become resentful, opposing the parents, which can lead to disruptions, antisocial conduct, and aggression8.

 - 1.Mazefsky CA, White SW.
 Emotion Regulation.
 Child and Adolescent Psychiatric Clinics of North America.
 Published online January 2014:15-24. doi:10.1016/j.chc.2013.07.002

 - 2.Graziano PA, Calkins SD, Keane SP.
 Sustained attention development during the toddlerhood to preschool period: associations with toddlers’ emotion regulation strategies and maternal behaviour.
 Inf Child Develop.
 Published online March 31, 2011:389-408. doi:10.1002/icd.731